Boston Red Sox: 5 Bold Predictions for the Final Month of the Season

 Then again, the first baseman/designated hitter has gone 5-for-16 and clubbed two home runs and two doubles in his last four games.

 That coincided with a move down to the No. 7 spot in the batting order.
-Despite an 0-for-4 Thursday against the New York Yankees, Ramirez is flashing signs of adversity-stoked life.
+Despite a 0-for-4 Thursday against the New York Yankees, Ramirez is flashing signs of adversity-stoked life.

-"The most frustrating thing about Hanley is that when you bring up his poor numbers, he gets hot," Jared Carrabis of Barstool Sports opined.
+"The most frustrating thing about Hanley is that when you bring up his poor numbers, he gets hot," Jared Carrabis of Barstool Sports noted.
 "Move him down in the order, he gets hot."

 Don't look now, but the 33-year-old Ramirez could get scaldingly frustrating in the weeks ahead.